 products at optical shops and approved healthcare items at pharmacies.

-To receive the CDA First Step deposit and participate in the dollar-for-dollar matching from the government, you will need to open a CDA with any of the three local banks in Singapore – POSB/DBS, OCBC and UOB.
-Based on our comparison, the CDA are largely similar in design though OCBC may have an edge over the others as tabled below.
+To receive the CDA First Step deposit and participate in the dollar-for-dollar matching from the government, you will need to open a CDA with any of the three local banks in Singapore – POSB/DBS, OCBC, and UOB.
+Based on our comparison, the CDA is largely similar in design though OCBC may have an edge over the others as tabled below.

 While there is a cap of $36,000 on the 2% p.a. interest payable for OCBC, one is unlikely to hit this cap unless this is meant for your 5th child onwards.
 On the other hand, if you are already on the lookout for a junior savings account for your child to save regularly, the 0.8% p.a. is actually pretty decent.